FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ### Translate a shape

 Translating is the act of moving a shape from one place to another.
-Any shape (edge, face, cube, etc\...) can be translated the same way   *
+Any shape (edge, face, cube, etc\...) can be translated the same way:

 ```python